i-Echelon/CSS-Sol-Star-System/README.md

 -Customizable Star Systems

--Ashes of Domain - Vaults of Knowledge (bonus: Arthur's Ships & Shit)
+-Ashes of Domain - Vaults of Knowledge + (Dreams of the Past)

 -Industrial Evolution